 Some of you will disagree with me on this, which is OK — everyone should do what works for them.
-But I’ve saved a lot of money that I used to spend on gyms by just running at the local track or on the roads in my neighborhood, and buying some simple weights and a chin-up bar.
+But this money hack works really well for me.
+I’ve saved a lot of money that I used to spend on gyms by just running at the local track or on the roads in my neighbourhood, and buying some simple weights and a chin-up bar.
 I do a lot of body-weight exercises (pushups, Hindu squats, lunges, pull-ups, dips, etc.) and I don’t need a gym for those things.

 13. Cut out cable TV.